 Flights with connections and long layover times are sometimes cheaper than direct flights.
 Just remember to check if you have to collect your luggage, and give it back in.
 If you do, you need to allow for extra time to pass through security again at your transfer airport.

-Tip: While long layers seem undesirable, they can give you time to leave the airport so you get taster of the area you’re in.
-Just make sure you have any required visas before hand.
+Tip: While long layers seem undesirable, they can give you time to leave the airport so you get a taster of the area you’re in.
+Just make sure you have any required visas beforehand.

 Using an alternative airport